lil-brumski/cgpa_calculator/README.md

 4. I use Termux on Android to work.
 I use Termux's default location to run the files.

 5. Download *clang* for the .cpp files, *mono* for the .cs file.

+6. In this first folder, only compile the .cpp file.